 Good views are guaranteed...

 Spain is the second most mountainous country in Europe, giving you the opportunity to enjoy spectacular panoramic views in natural environments.
-You can discover them on a day trekking around Cape Finisterre (or old end of the world), in Galicia; on the volcano route on the island of La Palma (Canary Islands); on the dizzying Caminito del Rey (Malaga); on a tour along the summit of the island of Gran Canaria overlooking the neighbouring island of Tenerife; climbing to the castle of Monfragüe in the national park of Monfragüe (Extremadura); looking out over the gorges of the national park of Picos de Europa (Asturias and Leon); looking for Lake San Mauricio in the national park of Aigüestortes...
+You can discover them on a day trekking around Cape Finisterre (or ancient ‘end of the known world’), in Galicia; on the volcano route on the island of La Palma (Canary Islands); on the dizzying Caminito del Rey (Malaga); on a tour along the summit of the island of Gran Canaria overlooking the neighbouring island of Tenerife; climbing to the castle of Monfragüe in the Monfragüe National Park (Extremadura); looking out over the gorges of the Picos de Europa National Park (Asturias and Leon); looking for Lake San Mauricio in the Aigüestortes...

 Railways and livestock paths reconverted into nature hikes

 These are true examples of sustainability and give you the opportunity to enjoy old paths reconverted into nature trails, free from motor vehicles.
-The Green Ways are unused railway lines that have become ideal routes for hiking and cycling tourism.
+The Vías Verdes (Greenways) are unused railway lines that have become ideal routes for hiking and cycling tourism.
 In general, they are simple and easily accessible.
 Likewise, the so-called Natural Trails comprise around 10,000 kilometres of canals, paths and livestock trails, set up as paths to facilitate contact with the rural environment.

 The Way of St James, the great pilgrim route

 This is the most international route in Spain and is visited by thousands of tourists from all over the world every year.
-The Way of St James is one of the main attractions of northern Spain, and its relevance goes beyond its religious significance.
+The Camino de Santiago is one of the main attractions of northern Spain, and its relevance goes beyond its religious significance.
 Its route passes through charming destinations where you can taste the popular gastronomy of the north.
 It also gives you the opportunity to visit several World Heritage monuments.
-The Way has two very popular routes: the French Way (an inland route from the Pyrenees to Santiago de Compostela) and the North Way (the version that runs next to the Cantabrian Sea).
+The Camino has two very popular routes: the French Way (an inland route from the Pyrenees to Santiago de Compostela)and the North Way (the version that runs next to the Cantabrian Sea).
 It is perfect for enjoying with the whole family.

 Hiking routes around culture